This post was developed via a partnership with BetterHelp.

-If you have found yourself in a place of decreased health mentally or physically, seeking out a mental health professional may provide a boost to both.
+If you have found yourself in a place of decreased health mentally or physically, seeking out a mental health professional and utilizing tools like the Sensa app may provide a boost to both.
 Acute and chronic illness alike can intensely impact your mental health.
 Health-related anxiety, depression, and more can all arise in response to even a small illness, leading to the need for a mental health intervention such as talk therapy or even the services provided by a psychologist.
 If you’ve discovered that your mental health has begun to decline, you may begin to notice increased feelings of tightness or tension in your muscles, increasing incidences of both headaches and stomachaches, and even changes to your sleep schedules, appetite, and weight.

 Therapy requires some commitment of both time and energy, but because therapy often means a boost to both your physical and mental health, the return on that investment of time and energy can be significant.
 Pursuing health means far more than simply eliminating some unhealthy foods and joining a gym; pursuing health means addressing overall health and wellness, including mental health and wellness.